jimpil/enclog/README.md

 It seems that the stdout problem persists in leiningen2 as well... (repl hangs unless aot and "lein2 run")

-This is still work in progress...If you're going to do any serious ML job with it, be prepared to write some Java simply because not everything has been wrapped.
+This is still work in progress...If you're going to do any serious ML job with it, be prepared to write at least some Java simply because not everything has been wrapped.
 The plan is not to have to write any Java code by version 1.0.

 ## License